MoonLight314/MoonLight314.github.io/_posts/2021-08-10-BERT_Text_Classification_EN.md

 <br>

 * **text_input = tf.keras.layers.Input(shape=(), dtype=tf.string, name='text')**
-  - 영화 Review Text를 받는 Input Layer입니다.
+  - This is the input layer that receives the raw movie review text.

 <br>

 * **preprocessing_layer = hub.KerasLayer(tfhub_handle_preprocess, name='preprocessing')**
-  - 우리가 선택한 BERT Model에 해당하는 Preprocessor를 Download해서 Layer 형태로 만듭니다.
+  - Download the preprocessor corresponding to BERT model we selected and make it in the form of a layer.

 <br>

 * **encoder_inputs = preprocessing_layer(text_input)**
-  - Preprocessor를 거친 Text를 BERT Input형태로 만듭니다.
+  - Text that has passed through the preprocessor is converted as BERT inputs.

 <br>

 * **encoder = hub.KerasLayer(tfhub_handle_encoder, trainable=True, name='BERT_encoder')**
-  - BERT Layer입니다.
+  - It's BERT layer

 <br>

 * **outputs = encoder(encoder_inputs)**
-  - Output은 BERT Layer에 encoder_inputs을 넣은 결과값입니다.
+  - Output is the result of putting encoder_inputs into BERT layer.

 <br>

 * **net = outputs['pooled_output']**
-  - 이제 BERT의 출력값에서 실제가 우리가 사용할 값은 'pooled_output' 값입니다.
+  - From the outputs of BERT, the actual value we will use is the 'pooled_output'.

 <br>

 * **net = tf.keras.layers.Dropout(0.1)(net)**
 * **net = tf.keras.layers.Dense(1, activation=None, name='classifier')(net)**
-  - 특별한 Dense Layer없이 바로 출력을 뽑아내네요.
+  - The output is extracted directly without any dense Layer.
-  - Binary Classification이기 때문에 출력은 한개입니다.
+  - Since it is a binary classification, there is only one output.

 <br>
 <br>

-* 만든 Model이 제대로 값이 출력하는지 한 번 볼까요?
+* Let's check if the created model outputs values properly.

 <br>

-* 이전에 Test 문장을 입력으로 넣어보겠습니다.  물론, 이 Model은 Train이 되어 있지 않기 때문에 출력값은 아무런 의미가 없습니다.
+* Let's put the test sentence as input.
+Of course, since this model is not trained yet, the output value has no meaning.

 <br>

-* 단지, 동작이 되는지만 보는것입니다.
+* Just to check if it works.

 <br>